nasa-gcn/gcn.nasa.gov/app/routes/circulars.md

   </tr>
 </table>

-Please follow the [style guidelines](#style-guidelines) below.
 A copy of the body of you email will be distributed along with the following header:

 ```
 TITLE:   GCN CIRCULAR
 NUMBER:  <serial number>
 SUBJECT: <exact copy of your email subject>
 DATE:    <date and time>
-FROM:    <the name and email you use to register>
+FROM:    <the name and email you used to register>
 ```

-We will verify you are a valid submitter.
-Make sure you are submitting you email from the address you used for the [sign up process](#subscribing).
+We will verify that you are a valid submitter.
+Make sure you are submitting your email from the address you used to [sign up](#subscribing).

 You will receive either a *success* or a *problem* report:

-   - If you are valid submitter, within 2 to 3 minutes you will receive 3 emails as notification of success:
+   - If you are valid submitter, within 2 to 3 minutes you will receive three emails as notification of success:

       - An immediate email that your submission was a success
       - A generic email message that your submission was successful and was distributed
       - An email giving the number of recipients your Circular was distributed to and the time difference from first to last.

-        In addition, you will receive a copy of the outgoing Circular if you have elected to receive Circulars.
+        In addition, you will receive a copy of the outgoing Circular if you have elected to receive them.

-   - If your submissiong as rejected, you will be notified via email along with an explanation of the possible reasons for this and what remedies you can employ to allow a successful resubmission.
+   - If your submission was rejected, within a minute you will be notified via email along with an explanation of the possible reasons for this and what remedies you can employ to allow a successful resubmission.

+<a name="style-guidelines"></a>
 ## Style guidelines
-<a name="style-guidelines"></a>

 TODO: Link to Eric's guidelines?
 Or copy-paste them here?